Developer Guide

 The general process of the RecipeCommandParser logic consists of:

-1. Receives the user input from Parser then parses it to get the subcommand type.
+Parserthen parses it to get the subcommand type. - Prepares the corresponding

 Modules